MajorFemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The third script prints all the groups of the current user is part

-The fourth script chnages the owner of the file hello to user betty
+The fourth script changes the owner of the file hello to user betty

+The fifth script creates an empty file